TobiasS1402/Wireguard-Prowlarr-TrueNAS/README.md

 Fork Notes:
 1. The scripts have only been tested with OpenVPN, in a FreeNAS jail.
 WireGuard has not been tested, but will probably work.
 1. `run_setup.sh` is the script you call to start the whole process.
 It calls the following script and so on.
 If you're using port forwarding, `port_forwarding.sh` is the last script called and remains running so it can refresh the port every 15 minutes.
 1. I changed `run_setup.sh` from a question-answer format to simply a settings/config file for the process.
 Just edit to your desired settings.
 PIA username and password are handled as an external file `pass.txt` in the old style: first line user name, second line password.
-Set it to any path you want.
+If you don't want such a file sitting on your server, you can get the question-answer code from the Linux script and change that part.
 1. In `port_forwarding.sh`, I added a transmission command to send the port number to transmission-rpc.
 For this to work, transmission should be running before you start the scripts.
 (OpenVPN should NOT be running, as the scripts configure and start it. `service openvpn stop`)
 1. If you have trouble, carefully read the output to see where it failed.
 I added a printed header to each script when it starts so you can see where you are (not `openvpn_up.sh` because it is run by OpenVPN).
 Should OpenVPN fail to start, I added a command to print `/opt/piavpn-manual/debug_info` to screen so you can see what was going on with OpenVPN.